scala/docs.scala-lang/_overviews/scala3-migration/tooling-syntax-rewriting.md

 Although we would advise against it, since it would reduce the readability and make the code harder to maintain.
 A better approach is to choose one style and to consistently apply it to the entire code base.

-`-noindent`, `-new-syntax` and `-old-syntax` can be used as standalone options to enforce a consistent syntax.
+`-no-indent`, `-new-syntax` and `-old-syntax` can be used as standalone options to enforce a consistent syntax.

 For instance, with the `-new-syntax` option, the compiler issues an error when it encounters enclosing parentheses around an `if`-condition.